Coronado Springs Resort Fact Sheet Moderate Resort

 What other facilities will I find?

-The facilities include La Vida Health Club and Casa de Belleza hairstyling salon in the main building and Iguana Arcade at the Dig Site pool complex.
+The facilities include La Vida Health Club and Casa de Belleza hairstyling salon in the main building, the Fitness Center in the lower level of Gran Destino Tower, and Iguana Arcade at the Dig Site pool complex.
 The Casa de Belleza Salon offers the following services: hair styling, permanents, colorings, foiling, make-up, nail services, and facials.

 Niki Bryan Spa provides services at the Health Club.
 For pricing and other information visit: http://www.relaxedyet.com/